knewplay/book-programming-essential/toolset/tools.md

 As computers evolved and became more interactive, the need for a more efficient way to program them became evident.
 This led to the development of the first code editors.
 These tools were basic, offering simple environments for writing and editing text.
 Most importantly, these tools allowed programmers to easily correct errors with a simple backspace and to save their work electronically.

-The first code editors started to appear in the 1970s.
-Since the mouse only became mainstream with the Apple Macintosh in 1984, the first code editors were keyboard-based.
-The first of these was vi, released in 1976.
-To this day, it is a standard tool on many Linux distros.
-In the same year, another influential editor emerged, Emacs.
-Characterized by its extensibility and customizability, Emacs allowed programmers to do much more than just edit text, transforming it into an environment where one could email, browse the web, and more - all without leaving the editor.
-This gave it a unique edge and garnered a dedicated user base.

-In 1991, Vim (Vi IMproved) was released.
-Vim is an enhanced version of vi, bringing along more features and capabilities.
-These editors were built for efficiency, allowing users to navigate and edit files directly from the command line using keyboard shortcuts.

-Fast forward to the modern era, and we have Visual Studio Code, or VS Code for short.
-Launched by Microsoft in 2015, it quickly ascended to popularity due to its versatility, rich feature set, and a vast library of extensions.
-It amalgamated the efficiency of traditional editors with the visual appeal and mouse integration that many contemporary developers appreciate.
-The open-source nature of VS Code also allowed a community of developers to contribute, enhancing its capabilities even further.

 <!-- [Illustration of computer without mouse and with a code editor on its screen
 https://en.wikipedia.org/wiki/VT220#/media/File:DEC_VT240_terminal.jpg
 ] -->